Fraud Blocker

 How Much Does Massage Therapy Insurance Cost?

-Because insurance coverage always varies based on each person’s individual needs, costs can vary quite a bit.
-As a ballpark, expect your massage therapy insurance coverage to fall between $700 and $3,000 CAD per year, depending on your business model and the services you provide.
+That said, as a ballpark, you should expect your massage therapy insurance coverage to cost you between $700 and $3,000 CAD per year—or $60 to $250 per month.
+(Again, depending on your business model and the services you provide.)

 Massage Therapy Insurance FAQs